Overcoming Emetophobia (Vomit Phobia) with a CBT Therapist

 Causes of Emetophobia

-The exact causes of emetophobia are not well understood.
-However, researchers believe that it is likely caused by a combination of genetic, environmental, and psychological factors.
-Traumatic experiences, such as a severe illness or a bad experience with vomiting, can also contribute to the development of emetophobia.
 Overall, there are probably several reasons why you developed a fear of vomiting.
 If you can’t identify any causes - no worries - sometimes we develop phobias for no particular reason.

 "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela

-Treatment Options for Emetophobia
+Therapy for Emetophobia

 CBT is a type of counselling that is particularly effective for treating emetophobia.
 CBT involves identifying and challenging the thoughts and behaviours that contribute to anxiety and fear.

-Exposure therapy is a type of CBT treatment that gradually exposes the person to the feared object or situation in a controlled and safe manner, is also used to help people overcome their fear of vomiting.
-Learn more about exposure therapy for anxiety.
+Exposure therapy is a type of CBT treatment that gradually exposes the person to the feared object or situation.
+This is done in a safe and controlled way.
+Exposure therapy is the gold standard therapy to help people overcome their fear of vomiting.Learn more about exposure therapy for anxiety.

 Examples of exposures for emetophobia:

-• Writing trigger words (e.g. vomit, barf, puke, hurl, gag)
+Writing trigger words (e.g. vomit, barf, puke, hurl, gag)

-• Write trigger sentences (e.g. I will vomit)
+Write trigger sentences (e.g. I will vomit)

-• Looking at images of vomit or people vomiting
+Looking at images of vomit or people vomiting

-• Watching videos of people vomiting
+Watching videos of people vomiting

-• Listening to sounds of people vomiting
+Listening to the sounds of people vomiting

-• Making fake vomit
+Making fake vomit

-• Spending time around kids without using safety behaviours
+Spending time around kids without using safety behaviours

-• On occasion, interoceptive exposure should also be integrated into treatment (e.g. purposely feeling dizzy or like you could gag or vomit)
+On occasion, interoceptive exposure should also be integrated into treatment (e.g. purposely feeling dizzy or like you could gag or vomit)

 Eliminating Safety Behaviours

-An effective treatment plan will also include eliminating safety behaviours.
-This is something that is often overlooked by therapists.
-In fact, many therapists will inavertendly teach you safety behaviours or "coping tools".
+An effective treatment plan will also include stopping safety behaviours.
+This is something that therapists often overlook.
+Many therapists will unknowingly teach you safety behaviours or "coping tools".
 If you struggle with emetophobia, you may have quite a few of these.
-Although these behaviours make you feel better in the short-term they could be worsening your symptoms in the long-term.
-To learn more about safety behaviours.

 Medications for Emetophobia

-Alternative Treatments for Emetophobia
+Alternative Emetophobia Treatment

 For those looking beyond traditional therapies, several alternative approaches can help manage emetophobia.

 Research supports the use of mindfulness in managing anxiety and stress.
 Studies show that these practices can improve emotional regulation.
 This means that it may help with anxiety related to emetophobia (Keng et al., 2011).
-It’s important to practice mindfulness regularly to see it’s full benefits.
+It’s important to practice mindfulness regularly to see its full benefits.

 Will I Have to Make Myself Vomit to Overcome Emetophobia?